Run your first scan

 Using Burp Scanner may have unexpected effects on some applications.
 Until you are fully familiar with its functionality and settings, you should only use Burp Scanner against non-production systems.
 Do not run scans against third-party websites unless you have been authorized to do so by the owner.

 Click OK to launch the scan.
-Burp Scanner will begin crawling from the URL you entered in the previous step.
+Burp Scanner begins crawling from the URL you entered in the previous step.

 Go to the Target > Site map tab and notice the new entry for